owlbarn/tutorial/book/optimisation/README.md

 First, we set the optimisation parameters.
 The `Owl_optimise.D.Params` module contains several categories of parameters, including the gradient method, learning rate, loss functions, regularisation method, momentum method, epoch and batch etc.
 We will introduce these different parts in the Neural Network Chapter.
-Current, it suffices to just set the iteration number `epochs` to something like 10 or 20 iterations.
+Currently, it suffices to just set the iteration number `epochs` to something like 10 or 20 iterations.
 Then we set the gradient method to be the gradient descent.
 Then we can just executing the code, starting from the same starting point: